scrapy/scrapy/docs/topics/spider-middleware.rst

 .. class:: DepthMiddleware

    DepthMiddleware is a scrape middleware used for tracking the depth of each Request inside the site being scraped.
+It sets `request.meta['depth']` if its not already present in the request and increments it otherwise.
-It can be used to limit the maximum depth to scrape or things like that.
+   DepthMiddleware can be used to limit the maximum depth to scrape or things like that.

    The :class:`DepthMiddleware` can be configured through the following settings (see the settings documentation for more info):